BarkBuff/CWire-The-network-unwrapped/README.md

 - Cross-platform POSIX compatibility.

 ## Philosophy
-CWire is designed for those who value predictability and performance over abstractions.
+SynAck is designed for those who value predictability and performance over abstractions.
 No frameworks, no dependencies — just the wire and your C code.